Quantitative Easing Programs in Major Economies: Stimulating Global Growth

 The Impact of Quantitative Easing on Global Growth

-Now, let's dive into the nitty-gritty of how Quantitative Easing programs global growth.
+Now, let's dive into the nitty-gritty of how Quantitative Easing programs impact global growth.
 When central banks implement QE, they aim to achieve several key objectives:

 • Lowering Interest Rates: By purchasing long-term securities, central banks drive down interest rates, making borrowing cheaper for businesses and consumers.
 This encourages spending, investment, and economic activity.